Skilled, specialised and experienced

-- Evelyn Peerboom-Gerrits is registered for Intellectual Property and IT law with subarea Privacy law
+- Evelyn Peerboom-Gerrits is registered for Intellectual Property law.

-- Huub de Jong is registered for Contract Law and IT law with subarea privacy law
+- Huub de Jong is registered for Privacy law and Information law with subarea IT law.

-Based on this registration, they are required to obtain ten permanent education credits per calendar year in each registered principal legal practice area in accordance with the standards set by the Netherlands Bar Association.
+Based on these registrations, they are required to obtain ten permanent education credits per calendar year in each registered principal legal practice area in accordance with the standards set by the Netherlands Bar Association.